 The Kex Brewing group hosts the Icelandic Beer Festival, which takes place every year at the end of February.
 The festival began in 2012 and generally runs for four days.
 It’s grown to be about much more than beer; there’s live music and food is served that compliments the drinks.
 Of course, you can also sample the beer of all the breweries that take part.

 If you’re in Iceland in February, check out the festival and celebrate the legalization of beer with the locals.
-Unfortunately, the festival has not run for the last two years, but things are looking positive for 2022.

 6.The Beer Spa